-Numerous commercial developers and real estate companies compete with us seeking properties for acquisition in our existing target markets.
-This competition may operate to reduce the properties available for acquisition in these markets, increase the cost of the properties we acquire, reduce the rate of return on these properties, and interfere with our ability to attract and retain tenants.
+Numerous commercial developers and real estate companies compete with us seeking properties for acquisition within our existing target markets.
+While we continue to evaluate the market for available properties, our ability to acquire properties on favorable terms is subject to a number of risks.
+We may be unable to acquire a desired property because of competition from other well-capitalized real estate investors, including other REITs and institutional investment funds.
+This competition may operate to reduce the properties available for acquisition in these markets, reduce the rate of return on these properties, and interfere with our ability to attract and retain tenants.